 Note: This fondue set requires gel fuel which is not included.

 If you don’t want to have to buy fuel, try this electric option.
 Also made from stainless steel, the temperature can easily be adjusted with the turn of a knob.
-A cool feature about this fondue set is the removable ceramic pot.
+A cool feature of this fondue set is the removable ceramic pot.
 Not only does it make cleaning easier, but it also allows you to easily melt the chocolate or cheese on the stove beforehand.

 Note: If you are using an electric fondue pot, always be cautious of the cord while eating and getting up from the table.

 Want something simple?
-This fondue set is great for those who don’t want to have to buy special fuel or worry about electrical cords.
+This Boska fondue set is great for those who don’t want to have to buy special fuel or worry about electrical cords.
 Heated with tealights, this is a very affordable and easy way to have fondue.

 The removable pot is dishwasher and microwave safe, making set up and clean up a breeze.
 This smaller-sized set is good for groups of up to four.

 On the opposite side of simple, we have deluxe.
-This fondue set is the ultimate party appliance, and it comes with both a fondue pot AND a grill.
+This Giveneu fondue set is the ultimate party appliance, and it comes with both a fondue pot AND a grill.
 On top is a stainless steel fondue pot, and below is a round raclette grill and 8 removable pans for cooking.
 This way, you can cook the entire meal from the table.

 It fits up to eight people and is sure to turn dinner into a special moment.